rehierl/node-tree-outliner/1-1-1-graph-theory/2-1-operations-unary.md

 Any graph `G := (V,E)` can be turned into a complete graph, if the missing edges are added to its set of edges.
-The resulting complete graph `K(G)` can therefore be understood as the **induced complete graph** of the input graph `G`.
-That is, induced by its set of vertices `V(G)`, even though the set of edges `E` may be missing some of the edges.
+The resulting complete graph `K(G)` can therefore be understood to be induced by the input graph `G`.

-Note that the term "induced" is understood as: The resulting graph can be created "based on a given set of vertices", and "based on a certain rule that allows to uniquely determine the corresponding (new) edges".
 Hence, `K(G)` can be understood as an **induced complete graph**.
-Because of that, the focus of the term "induced" is on a fixed "rule", rather than on a set of existing edges.
+(Recall that, the focus of the term "induced" is understood to be on a fixed "rule", rather than on a set of existing edges).

 Note that ...